 6. Be Thorough With Your Research

-How I gathered further information
+How I gather information

-So what I am saying is I could have been happy with obtaining just the date and the place of the event.
-But no I wanted to find out all that I could.
+So, what I am saying is I could be happy to obtain just the date and the place of the event.
+But no I want to find out all that I could.

 Check whether sources of information are available

 I have just given one example of finding information about your ancestors and how I looked even further into their past.

-At one stage you will have to plan a visit to the archives to look at records that maybe crucial to your family research.
+At one stage you will have to plan a visit to the archives to look at records that may be crucial to your family research.

 Always check the transcription with the image as sometimes when these records are being transcribed errors may creep in.

 7. Look At Other Spelling Variants

-As if genealogy wasn’t challenging enough you must consider that your ancestor’s name may have been recorded differently throughout their lifetime.
+As if genealogy isn’t challenging enough you must consider that your ancestor’s name may have been recorded differently throughout their lifetime.

-So why the different spellings?
+Why the different spellings?

-And of course the person writing down the name would write it how they thought it was spelt.
+And of course, the person writing down the name would write it how they thought it was spelled.

-The reason was that my ancestor didn’t want to continue the family’s blacksmith trade and so he wanted to differentiate himself from the family and what their family name represented.
+The reason was that my ancestor didn’t want to continue the family’s blacksmith trade and so he wanted to differentiate himself from the family and their family name’s representation.

 8. Share Your Research With Other Researchers

-During your research you will most likely make contact with cousins of yours who will have information about your ancestors.
+During your research, you will most likely make contact with cousins of yours who will have information about your ancestors.

 Sure we know that we have cousins out there that they have never meant and didn’t even know existed.

 What can we gain by sharing?

 As I mentioned earlier in tip 6 we all want to know as much as we can about our ancestors.

-Likely, these stories and information regarding your ancestors may not have been down your family line but that of your cousin.
+Likely, these stories and information regarding your ancestors may not have been recorded within your family line but that of your cousin.

 Therefore, it is important to communicate and share so we can get even more information.